Bodmer/DarkSkyWeather/README.md

 The DarkSkyWeather_Test example sketch sends collected data to the Serial port for API test.
 It does not not require a TFT screen.

-The TFT_eSPI_Weather example displays the weather data on a TFT screen.
-It uses anti-aliased fonts and newly created icons:
+The TFT_eSPI_Weather (for ESP8266) and ESP32_TFT_eSPI_Weather examples display the weather data on a TFT screen.
+These examples use anti-aliased fonts and newly created icons:

 ![Weather isons](https://i.imgur.com/luK7Vcj.jpg)